boy0001/ExperienceBankII/README.md

 ## Backends
 You can choose between yaml, sqlite and mysql.
 At the moment, only sqlite is being tested and known to work.

+## Roadmap
+* Re-implement MySQL support with a connection pool.
+That is not too hard, actually.
+* Better language support (German tbd).
+English as fallback on missing translation.
+* YAML storage backend.
+* Commands to interact with the plugin (reload etc.).